DataDog/hiring-engineers/answers.md

   ![Emailed Downtime](images/downtimeemail.png)

 _In this section, I navigated to "Monitors" > "Manage Downtime" > "Schedule Downtime".
 From the intervals mentioned, I created two recurring downtimes.
 The first one silences the monitor from 7pm to 9am daily M-F, so I had this monitor occur every 1 week, and selected all days M-F. This downtime would start 7pm and last till 9am, so the duration would be 14 hours.
 The second downtime was a bit trickier to configure.
-Establishing a uniform downtime for several days seems straightforward after establishing the first downtime, however with just the first downtime alone, the monitor would become active on Saturday 9am onwards after being inactive 14 hours previously from the day before.
+Establishing a uniform downtime for several days seems straightforward after having established the first downtime, however with just the first downtime alone, the monitor would become active on Saturday 9am onwards after being inactive 14 hours previously from the day before.
 Having a 24-hour downtime for Saturday and Sunday was my initial thought, however that would mean that the monitor would be active 12am onwards on Monday, which ideally is not what we would want.
 The true interval we'd want concerning weekend downtime is to have downtime from Friday 7pm till Monday 9am.
-It's an interval that I thought would be best represented in hours rather than days, since we still want downtime after Sunday is over.
-Therefore, I configured the second downtime to cover that interval (62 hours)._
+It's an interval that I thought would be best represented in hours rather than days, since we still want downtime after Sunday is over at 12am.
+Therefore, I configured the second downtime to more accurately cover that interval (62 hours)._

 ## Collecting APM Data: